labd/go-commercelayer-sdk/api/docs/PATCHTaxjarAccountsTaxjarAccountId200ResponseData.md

 ### GetAttributes

-`func (o *PATCHTaxjarAccountsTaxjarAccountId200ResponseData) GetAttributes() PATCHTaxjarAccountsTaxjarAccountIdRequestDataAttributes`
+`func (o *PATCHTaxjarAccountsTaxjarAccountId200ResponseData) GetAttributes() PATCHTaxjarAccountsTaxjarAccountId200ResponseDataAttributes`

 GetAttributes returns the Attributes field if non-nil, zero value otherwise.

 ### GetAttributesOk

-`func (o *PATCHTaxjarAccountsTaxjarAccountId200ResponseData) GetAttributesOk() (*PATCHTaxjarAccountsTaxjarAccountIdRequestDataAttributes, bool)`
+`func (o *PATCHTaxjarAccountsTaxjarAccountId200ResponseData) GetAttributesOk() (*PATCHTaxjarAccountsTaxjarAccountId200ResponseDataAttributes, bool)`

 GetAttributesOk returns a tuple with the Attributes field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

 ### SetAttributes

-`func (o *PATCHTaxjarAccountsTaxjarAccountId200ResponseData) SetAttributes(v PATCHTaxjarAccountsTaxjarAccountIdRequestDataAttributes)`
+`func (o *PATCHTaxjarAccountsTaxjarAccountId200ResponseData) SetAttributes(v PATCHTaxjarAccountsTaxjarAccountId200ResponseDataAttributes)`

 SetAttributes sets Attributes field to given value.